WxHaydenC/ECCCThunderstormGeojsonAPI/README.md

 # ECCC Thunderstorm Outlook API

 This repository provides an automated API for Environment and Climate Change Canada (ECCC) Thunderstorm Outlook data.
-The data is automatically updated every 6 hours and made available as a JSON file through GitHub.
+The data is automatically updated every hour and made available as a JSON file through GitHub.

 ## Features